pbrus/vphasfits/README.md

 ## Scripts

 The package contains also three ready-to-use programs in the `scripts/` directory.
 After installation the `vphasfits` module you can use them from anywhere.
 The `argparse` module is needed.
 More info can be found calling scripts with the `--help` option.

+I encourage to visit my website to see more detailed description of this project.
+The current link can be found on my [GitHub profile](https://github.com/pbrus).

 ## License